Radical Sportscars: RXC

 The RXC is a midrange track car between the SR3 and SR8.
 It is street legal in most countries.
 It is currently the only closed-top Radical track car level.
-It is propelled by a Ford Cyclone 3.7 Ti-VCT V6 producing 380 hp and 320 lb-ft torque.
-The base version is capable of 0 to 60 miles per hour in 2.8 seconds and reaches 175 miles per hour.
+It is propelled by a Ford Cyclone 3.7 Ti-VCT V6 producing 380 hp and 320 lbft of torque.
+The base version is capable of 0-60 mph in 2.8 seconds and a top speed of 175 mi/h.
 At its top speed, the RXC produces 900 kg of downforce, equaling its curb weight.
 A turbocharged version is also available, called the RXC Turbo 500.
-It produces 530 hp and 481 lb-ft torque.
-Top speed is estimated to be 185 mph, with zero to sixty acceleration estimated at 2.4 seconds.
+It produces 530 hp and 481 lbft of torque.
+Top speed is estimated to be 185 mph, with 0-60 mph acceleration estimated at 2.4 seconds.
 Production of the RXC began in late 2013 at £111,689.

 The RXC Spyder is the open top variant of the RXC V8.
-The standard engine is an RPE 3000cc V8 producing 440 horsepower and the engines maximum power is achieved at 10,500 rpm.
-The car is built with a seven-speed sequential transmission with paddle shifters fitted as standard, and the car features advanced aerodynamics and styling cues taken from the SR9 LMP2 project.
+The standard engine is an RPE 3000 cc V8 producing 440 hp and the engines maximum power is achieved at 10,500 rpm.
+The car is built with a seven-speed sequential transmission with paddle shifters fitted as standard, and the car features aerodynamics and styling cues taken from the SR9 LMP2 project.
 It has a carbon-steel spaceframe based on those of the RXC V8 and the SR9 LMP2.
-Later updated to the Ford Ecoboost twin turbo V6 engine with 654 hp and quaife 6 speed sequential gearbox, it is capable of 0–60 in 2.7 seconds and 178 miles per hour.
+Later updated to the Ford Ecoboost twin turbo V6 engine with 654 hp, and a Quaife 6 speed sequential gearbox, it is capable of 0–60 mph in 2.7 seconds and a top speed of 178 mph.

 The RXC V8 is a track day car that is also used in top tier motorsport.
 It is powered by the same 3-liter V8 as the RXC Spyder.